-Coming into the 2014 as defending Stanley Cup champions, the Chicago Blackhawks made few changes to the previous year's roster.
-Forward Dave Bolland, the scorer of the team's Stanley Cup clinching goal months earlier, was the only notable trade made by the organization during the off-season, and no signings have been made since last November.
+Coming into 2014 as defending Stanley Cup champions, the Chicago Blackhawks made few changes to the previous year's roster.
+Forward Dave Bolland, the scorer of the team's Stanley Cup-clinching goal months earlier, was the only notable trade made by the organization during the off-season, and no signings have been made since last November.
 As of the second week of the New Year, the Blackhawks sit atop the central division with 68 points, 29 wins, and eight losses.

 The Blackhawks had shot to be back-to-back champions when they started the playoffs against the St. Louis Blues.
 The Blues won the first two games of the series before Chicago roared back to win the next four games.
 They went on to play against the Minnesota Wild in the Western Conference Semifinals.
 They took that series four games to two.
 It was on to Los Angeles, to play the Western Conference finals.
 The series went to game seven, but sadly the Blackhawks lost in the final game.
 That left the Kings to represent the West.
 In 2015, the Blackhawks did make the playoffs.
 Will the team go on to the finals?
 Stay tuned.

 The Chicago Blackhawks were founded in 1926 and have spent their entire existence in Chicago, Illinois.
 The Blackhawks have been one of the NHL's oldest franchises, and since their inception nearly 90 years ago, have been one of the most successful.